great-expectations/great_expectations/docs/docusaurus/docs/core/validate_data/checkpoints/manage_checkpoints.md

   In this example the variable `context` is your Data Context.

-2. Determine the attributes to filter on.
+2. Determine the filter attributes.

 Checkpoints associate a list of one or more Validation Definitions with a list of Actions to perform.
-This means that valid attributes to filter on include the attributes for the Validation Definitions and their Batch Definitions and Expectation Suites, as well as the Checkpoint's Actions.
+The attributes used to filter the results include the attributes for the Validation Definitions, their Batch Definitions and Expectation Suites, and the Checkpoint Actions.

 3. Use a list comprehension to return all Checkpoints that match the filtered attributes.